QF 18-pounder gun: First World War

 Throughout the First World War, the 18-pounder was operated by the Royal Field Artillery as the standard field gun.
 Some Royal Horse Artillery batteries were also re-equipped with it as their 13-pounders proved unsuited to the prevalent trench warfare.

-The gun and its 2-wheeled ammunition (carriage) limber were towed by a team of six vanner horses (light draught) in pairs – lead pair, centre pair, limber pair.
+The gun and its 2-wheeled ammunition limber (carriage) were towed by a team of six vanner horses (light draught) in pairs – lead pair, centre pair, limber pair.
 A driver rode the left horse of each pair.
 The limber was hooked up to the horses and the trail of the gun was hooked up to the limber, so the total weight of the gun and trail were supported on 4 wheels.
 The gun detachment all rode into action either on their own horses or on the limber and wagons, led by the No. 1 (the detachment commander, a Sergeant) on his own horse.
 In the early actions of the war, the ammunition wagon was positioned on the gun position to the left of the gun.
 The teams with their respective limbers, moving back from the gun position to the "wagon lines".
 Ammunition was passed from the wagon to the loader.
 As the war progressed and larger quantities of ammunition were fired, ammunition was often dumped directly onto the gun position next to the gun pits and the wagons held in the wagon lines.

 Initially, British Regular Army and Canadian infantry divisions were equipped with three field artillery brigades each with three batteries of six 18-pounders (for a total of 54 per division), and a brigade of 4.5-inch howitzers.
 By the end of September 1914, all reserve guns (25% above the establishment entitlements as decided by the Mowat Committee in 1901) had been delivered to France, although new production orders had been placed on the outbreak of war.
 However, there were insufficient guns to equip brigades of New Army, Territorial Force and other Dominion divisions, so their batteries had only four guns (total 36 per division) and at Gallipoli, Australian and New Zealand divisions had fewer brigades.
 In 1916, the decision was taken on the Western Front that all batteries should have six guns.

 From February 1917, all divisions were standardised with two artillery brigades each with three batteries (named A, B and C) of six 18-pounders (total 36 per division) and one battery (D) of six 4.5-inch howitzers (total 12 per division).
 The remaining 18 guns from Regular divisions were transferred to Army control in Army Field Artillery Brigades, to be available for more flexible deployment.